Skip to main content

 No more than 499 people, including staff and performers may attend the event at any one time.
 If there are 500 people or more, it will be necessary for a Premises Licence to be obtained, even if it is for a one-off event.

-Two different rooms in the same building could be used as two separate premises – allowing 40 events for 2022 and 2023 (normally 30).
+Two different rooms in the same building could be used as two separate premises – allowing 30 events.

 There must be at least 24 hours between each event at any one premises where the “user” of the TEN is the same person or “connected” person.

 Yes.
-Although each TEN can last for a period of up to 7 days, no more than 26 can be covered for the premises in question within a calendar year.
-If an event starts on one day and finishes the next morning this is two days out of the limit of 26 for the years 2022 and 2023 (normally 21).
+Although each TEN can last for a period of up to 7 days, no more than 21 days can be covered for the premises in question within a calendar year.
+If an event starts on one day and finishes the next morning this is two days out of the limit of 21 for the year.

 No. Only an individual can apply for a TEN.